 The phone gets so hot that it turns itself off!

 Yikes!
 An overheating phone can be a nasty problem.
 Judge how hot the phone is by seeing whether you can hold it in your hand: When the phone is too hot to hold, it’s too hot.
 If you’re using the phone to keep your coffee warm, the phone is too hot.

 Turn off the phone.
 Take out the battery and let it cool.

 If the overheating problem continues, have the phone looked at for potential repair.
 The battery might need to be replaced.

-Not every app takes advantage of the phone’s ability to orient itself in Landscape mode.
-On certain Android phones, the Home screen doesn’t “do landscape” unless it’s placed into a car mount or unless the phone has a physical keyboard that works in Landscape mode.
+Just because an app doesn’t enter landscape mode doesn’t mean that it can enter landscape mode.
+Not every app takes advantage of the phone’s capability to orient itself in landscape mode.
+On certain Android phones, the Home screen doesn’t “do landscape” unless it’s placed into a car mount or has a physical keyboard that works in landscape mode.

 One app that definitely does landscape mode is the web browser.